 There are Recommended Daily Allowances (RDA) for mineral intake, and these recommendations provide generous allowances to prevent a potential overdose of any mineral nutrients.
 However, similar to vitamins, overloading of essential minerals will always have harmful effects on the body.

 Large doses above the recommended daily intake will cause health issues.
 Though symptoms will be different because it depends on the mineral that is taken in excess.
 Here are some examples of symptoms when excessive minerals are absorbed by the body:

-- Magnesium – an overload may result in difficulty in breathing, weak muscles, irregular heartbeat which can lead to cardiac arrest
+- Magnesium – an overload may result in difficulty in breathing, weak muscles, and irregular heartbeat which can lead to cardiac arrest.

 Check Your Food Intake